cdapio/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 Properties
 ----------
 **unionField:** The union field to split on.
-If specified, the schema for the field must be a union of supported schemas.
+The schema for the field must be a union of supported schemas.
 All schemas except maps, arrays, unions, and enums are supported.
 Note that nulls are supported, which means all nulls will get sent to the 'null' port.

 **modifySchema:** Whether to modify the output schema to remove the union.
 For example, suppose the field 'x'